markraley/versioned-polymorphic-buffers/README.md

 Example 4 demonstrates a deck stacked by release 1 (vpc version 1) being read by a release 2 program successfully as expected.
 Example 5 shows that a release 2 stack cannot be read by a release 1 program and instead displays version errors as expected.
 Example 6 is a language interop test within release 2.
 Comparing the stacked deck size from example 3 and 6 - there is a substantial decrease in file size for a 5 card stack from 113 bytes to 24 bytes as a result of removing the Card.name data from the message/file.
 This demonstrates interoperability between versions.

-## Polymorphic Interoperability - vpbuf/uno/rel1
+## Polymorphic Language Interoperability - vpbuf/examples/uno/rel1

-Two new keywords - - 'poly' and 'is'- are introduced to the vpc IDL To implement polymorphism, read as 'polymorphic class' and 'is a' respectively.
-A poly is a type that maybe be inherited from, that is, on the right side of the 'is' keyword..
+Two new keywords - 'poly' and 'is' - are introduced to the vpc IDL in order to implement polymorphism.
+They may be read as 'polymorphic class or struct' and 'is a' respectively.
+A poly is a type that maybe be inherited from and is allowed on the right side of the 'is' keyword.

-Reverse, Skip, and DrawTwo cards are all of type Action, which is in turn of type Card, demonstrating 3 tier polymorphism.
+Reverse, Skip, and DrawTwo cards are all of type Action, which is in turn of type Card (3 tier polymorphism).
 Value is of type Card as well.

 ```